Frequently Asked Questions

 What is the course withdrawal and refund policy?

-Information regarding Cal Poly Extended Education's withdrawal and refund policy can be found on the Policies Page.
+Information regarding Cal Poly Extended, Professional and Continuing Education (EPaCE)'s withdrawal and refund policy can be found on the Policies Page.

 Are there late registration fees?

-Information regarding Cal Poly Extended Education's late registration fees can be found on the Policies Page.
+Information regarding Cal Poly Extended, Professional and Continuing Education (EPaCE)'s late registration fees can be found on the Policies Page.

 Am I eligible for a fee waiver?

-Fees cannot be waived for Extended Education, Open University, or Special Session courses.
+Fees cannot be waived for Extended, Professional and Continuing Education (EPaCE), Open University, or Special Session courses.
 More information on fee waivers can be found on the Educational Fee Waiver Program Page.

-Can I audit a course through Extended Education?
+Can I audit a course through Extended, Professional and Continuing Education (EPaCE)?

-Cal Poly Extended Education offers you the opportunity to participate in an academic credit course without receiving a grade.
+Cal Poly EPaCE offers you the opportunity to participate in an academic credit course without receiving a grade.
 The same fees apply.
 You will need to request an optional grade of audit in addition to registering for the course by going to the Open University Forms Page.

 How do I know where my class will be meeting?